Kerlos-Hanna/Kerlos_Portfolio/README.md

-# Chatter App 💬
+# Chat Application 💬

-This is a personal project for practicing video calls, Firebase, and Supabase integration in Android using Jetpack compose with Kotlin.
+This project is for practicing video calls, messaging, Firebase, and Supabase integration in Android using Jetpack compose with Kotlin.

 ---